victorng40/tmmax/docs/source/installation.rst

    cd tmmax

-3. (Optional but recommended) Create and activate a Python virtual environment:
+3. (Optional) Create and activate a Python virtual environment.
+   If you do not already have a virtual environment, create one using the following command:

 .. code-block:: bash